ccuser44/BoboFighter/README.md

 - The player is seated
 - The player was teleported by the server
+- The player was flinged / (hit by a fast moving object)

 False positives rarely should be a problem, make sure to adjust the leeways found in the Settings module to best suit your game!

 ### Caveats

+- Lack of high speed server sided body mover support